 Name of Obligated Person: City of Stockton, California

-Name of Issue:Stockton Public Financing Authority Revenue Bonds (Arch Road East CFD No. 99-02) Series 2018A
+Name of Issue: Stockton Public Financing Authority Revenue Bonds (Arch Road East CFD No. 99-02) Series 2018A

-Date of Issuance:
+Date of Issuance: December, 2018

-December , 2018

-NOTICE IS HEREBY GIVEN that the City of Stockton, California has not provided an Annual Report with respect to the above-named 2018 Bonds as required by the Continuing Disclosure Certificate, dated December , 2018, relating to the 2018 Bonds.
-[The City anticipates that the Annual Report will be filed by .]
+Annual Report with respect of Disclosure Certificate, dated GIVEN that the City of Stockton, California has not provided an to the above-named 2018 Bonds as required by the Continuing December, 2018, relating to the 2018 Bonds.
+[The City eport will be filed by]

+CITY OF STOCKTON, CALIFORNIA

+By:

+Name:

+Title: